 5.)
 Ginkgo Biloba

 As one of the oldest plants on our planet, ginkgo biloba is often referred to as a living fossil.
-Within its leaves are powerful antioxidants that can help fight against free radicals – a type of molecule that damages cells. ¹³ With this, ginkgo also helps to promote blood flow and circulation throughout the brain and body. ¹⁴
+Within its leaves are powerful antioxidants that can help fight against free radicals, a type of molecule that damages cells. ¹³ With this, ginkgo also helps to promote blood flow and circulation throughout the brain and body. ¹⁴

 One study looked into how ginkgo helped refugees and war survivors.
-It found those that who took ginkgo saw a significant reduction in symptoms compared to the placebo. ¹⁵
+It found those who took ginkgo saw a significant reduction in symptoms compared to the placebo. ¹⁵

 6.)
 Chamomile